 Asymptote is a line such that the distance between the curve and the line approaches zero as one or both of the or coordinates tends to infinity.
-Graph of the function always approaches the asymptote into infinity, but never reach it.
-They are divided into three groups: horizontal, vertical and slant asymptotes.
-During your studies you already, maybe unknowingly, already met asymptotes.
-For example, function has horizontal asymptote , function has vertical asymptote , and any kind of hyperbola has slope asymptotes, , as shown below, the red curves are asymptotes and blue are graphs.
+Graph of the function approaches the asymptote into infinity, but never intersects it.
+There are three types of asymptotes: horizontal, vertical and slant asymptotes.
+For example, function has a horizontal asymptote , function has a vertical asymptote , and any kind of hyperbola has slope asymptotes, , as shown below, the red curves are asymptotes and blue are graphs.

 We say that the line is the vertical asymptote of the function if at least one of the limits or is equal to or .

-Basically, you’re always looking at the points where this function is not defined in.
-For this function this is for .
-Now we have to find out from which side of the asymptote our graph lies.
-If is equal to – or +, then our graph lies on the right side, and if is equal to or our graph lies on the left side, and of course, if both are equal, function lies on both sides.
-What about where goes our graph go into infinity?
-Well if this limit goes to our function values also go to and opposite.
+First, we need to find the points for which the function is not defined, which, in this example, is .
+If is equal to – or +, then the graph of lies on the right side of the asymptote, and if is equal to or it lies on the left side, and if they are equal, function lies on both sides.

-For a number that is very close to 1, but not exactly 1, this function will go to .
+For a number that is very close to 1, but not 1, this function will tend to .

 This means that around 1, graph does reach infinity which means that is vertical asymptote of function .